OpenPrograms/Fingercomp-Programs/opg-chat/README.md

 * But if there is, you should use it as the `<pass>` argument.
 * Use `/pass [pass]` to set the password for a username.
 If you omit the argument, the password will be unset.
   * Passwords are saved in a configuration file as their MD5 hashes.

+### Sessions
+After a bit of thinking I've got a solution to the Computronics spoofing card problem.
+So now you need a `<session>` for the most of network commands.
+This is a 16 char long password given to you on authentication.